twinz300/a3-persistence/README.md

 Note: I have essentially completed Assignment 3 for WEBWare.
-Unfortunately, when I try to import my project to Glitch.com, it does not work.
-When I run my program locally, however, the program works perfectly.
-I was wondering if there was another way I could get my work submitted/graded because it's done, but it is unable to be uploaded.
-I even worked with Parker (TA) for over an hour, and he is unsure of what to do as well.
-Please let me know what to do when you can, as I really want to resolve this issue.
+It now works on glitch (it did not before).
+I am unable to do a pull request, so this is the best I can manage.

 Thank you,